-The military experience can be difficult to put into words for civilians to understand.
-Not that they lack the mental capacity but it is hard to put it in terms that they can relate to.
+The military experience can be difficult to put into words that civilians understand.
+Not that they lack the mental capacity, but it is hard to put it in terms that they can relate to.
 Military life is often too foreign to those that have never served.
 Some people bring in their own prejudices that impair true understanding.

 Every vet has heard someone say, “I just couldn’t stand to have people tell me what to do all the time.”
 Or have talked to someone that fixates on combat when on a deployment a lot of life happens between missions.
 So to aid in better understanding we are going to use something from popular culture that many civilians can relate to: Harry Potter.

 If you have not read the books or see the movies I am going to guess that you never will.
 But in case it is on your list, here is the required spoiler alert.

 Imagine you are in the Harry Potterverse, when you received your letter to Hogwarts you entered a world that you had heard about but never fully immersed in.
 Maybe someone in your family has told you stories about their time there, but it is all second hand and from their particular lens.
 You arrived at the school excited to learn and prove yourself.
 Like other first years you were considered to not know anything and to be pretty much useless.
 You were expected to keep your mouth shut, follow the rules and learn from the prefects.
 That is like being a private, which are famously known for not knowing anything and needing the guidance of their sergeants.
 Literally: Shut up and do as you are told.